awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 + **cpu** – Optional\.
 Specifies that cpu metrics are to be collected\.
 This section is valid only for Linux instances\.
 This section can include as many as three fields:
   + **resources** – Optional\.
 Specifies that per\-cpu metrics are to be collected\.
 The only allowed value is `*`\.
 If you include this field and value, per\-cpu metrics are collected\.
   + **totalcpu** – Optional\.
 Specifies whether to report cpu metrics aggregated across all cpu cores\.
 The default is true\.

-    If you use the wizard to create your configuration file, the wizard sets this option to false\.
   + **measurement** – Specifies the array of cpu metrics to be collected\.
 Possible values are `time_active`, `time_guest`, `time_guest_nice`, `time_idle`, `time_iowait`, `time_irq`, `time_nice`, `time_softirq`, `time_steal`, `time_system`, `time_user`, `usage_active`, `usage_guest`, `usage_guest_nice`, `usage_idle`, `usage_iowait`, `usage_irq`, `usage_nice`, `usage_softirq`, `usage_steal`, `usage_system`, and `usage_user`\.
 This field is required if you include `cpu`\.

     By default, the unit for `cpu_usage_*` metrics is `Percent`, and `cpu_time_*` metrics do not have a unit\.